etlbox/etlbox.website/doks_v1.8/content/product/getting-started/quick-start.md

 ---
 title: "Quick Start"
-description: "Learn how to create your first ETL pipeline with ETLBox.
-This guide covers the essentials."
+description: "Create your first ETLBox pipeline in C#: connect sources, transform rows, and load destinations.
+A practical quick start for the .NET ETL library."
 lead: "Get started with ETLBox, the complete ETL library for .NET developers.
 This quick start guide walks you through building your first data pipeline — from connecting to data sources and applying transformations to loading data into databases — all with simple, code-first workflows."
 draft: false
 images: []